 Crisis Response Fund

-CIVICUS invites civil society organisations (CSOs) around the world that are working in situations of threatened civil society existence and general clamp down of civil society to apply for funding to support campaigns and advocacy action aimed at addressing the imminent threats challenges they face in their countries or regions.
+CIVICUS invites civil society organisations (CSOs) around the world that are facing restrictions to apply for funding to emergency advocacy actions aimed at addressing the restrictions to freedom of assembly and/or association they face in their countries or regions.

 About the Crisis Response Fund:

-Civil society organisations around the world are often faced with threats in the course of their work especially in countries where democracy is struggling or non-existent.
-While some threats develop gradually, others materialise swiftly and require an immediate response.
-The CIVICUS Crisis Response Fund, set up by CIVICUS in 2007, therefore serves as a mechanism for mobilising quick, principled and effective responses to events that threaten civil society’s fundamental rights to collectively express, associate and organise.
+CSOs around the world are often faced with threats to their work, including violations of freedom of association and assembly.
+While some threats develop gradually, others materialize swiftly and require an immediate advocacy response.
+The CIVICUS Crisis Response Fund, established in 2007, serves as a mechanism for mobilizing quick, principled and effective advocacy responses to events that threaten civil society’s fundamental right to associate and assemble freely.

-In 2011 CIVICUS joined a coalition of international civil society partners administering the Lifeline Embattled CSO Assistance Fund, which provides emergency advocacy support responding to threats to civil society through CIVICUS' Crisis Response Fund.
-The Fund receives contributions through an international donor pool of 17 governments and independent foundations that support democracy and human rights.
-These include: the governments of Australia, Benin, Canada, Chile, the Czech Republic, Denmark, Estonia, Latvia, Lithuania, Mongolia, the Netherlands, Norway, Poland, Sweden, the United Kingdom, the United States, and Uruguay; the John D. and Catherine T. MacArthur Foundation; and the Ford Foundation.
+In 2011 CIVICUS joined a coalition of international civil society partners to administer the Lifeline Embattled CSO Assistance Fund through its own Crisis Response Fund, which provides emergency advocacy support responding to threats to civil society.
+The overarching Lifeline Fund receives contributions through an international donor pool of 18 governments and additional independent foundations that support democracy and human rights.
+These include the governments of Australia, Benin, Canada, Chile, Czech Republic, Denmark, Estonia, Latvia, Lithuania, Luxembourg, Mongolia, Netherlands, Norway, Poland, Sweden, United Kingdom, United States, and Uruguay, as well as the Ford Foundation and the MacArthur Foundation.

-- Solidarity visits or missions by international high level officials and/or celebrities
+- Solidarity visits or missions by international high level bodies and/or celebrities;

 - Complete the Crisis Response Fund Budget.

-- All requests for funding have used the form provided and all the provisions therein have duly been completed.
+- The request for funding has used the application form provided on this site and all the provisions have duly been completed.

-- All requests have stated clearly their contact address with active telephone numbers and email address for follow-up.
+- The request clearly states the contact address, including an active telephone number and email address, for follow-up.